 Behind the Animate Data checkbox you can provide a number for the frames per second the Viewer should show.
 This could be seen as the speed of the animation.

-To see basic animation in action for the stakeholder diagram, click the following Demo Stakeholder Map.
+To see basic animation in action for the stakeholder diagram, click on the following Demo Stakeholder Map.

 Adjusting The Shapes Animation Order